 Table 5 shows the descriptive statistic of variables used in the correlation analysis.
 The attitudinal factors were extracted using the Bartlett refined method (Bartlett, 1937).
-We choose this method

-(instead of using for example weighted means) as it produces unbiased estimates of the true factor scores with sample mean zero and a standard deviation of one (for details we refer to Hersberger, 2005 in Distefano et al, 2009).
-Note that for income we use the 4 point ordinal scale as in Figure 3.
-Though this imposes the assumption of linearity between the categories we prefer this scale instead of a continuous scale or a dummy coded variable as firstly our categories have also been only broad and secondly, as discussed above, ideally for a precise income effect model one should have better knowledge of the parents' income situation.
+We choose this method (instead of using, for example, weighted means) because it produces unbiased estimates of the true factor scores with a sample mean of zero and a standard deviation of one (for details, we refer to Hershberger, 2005 in DiStefano, Zhu, & Mîndrilă, 2009).
+Note that for income we use the 4-point ordinal scale as in Figure 3.
+Although this imposes the assumption of linearity between the categories, we prefer this scale instead of a continuous scale or a dummy-coded variable because first, our categories have been only broad and second, as discussed above, ideally for a precise income effect model one should have better knowledge of the parents' income situation.
 We further note that we found a better model fit by using the ordinal category.
-Needless to say, the ordinal variable is presumed to be strongly correlated with actual income, therefore we use the ordinal variable as substitute of actual continuous income that is more difficult to observe.
+Needless to say, the ordinal variable is presumed to be strongly correlated with actual income, therefore we use the ordinal variable as a substitute of actual continuous income that is more difficult to observe.